icebert04/icebert04.github.io/_posts/2018-5-25-runt-in-the-litter.md

 How about a Sexy Young Lady displaying her newly bought Bikini in Miniloc Island Resort or the not so attractive lady celebrating her birthday in Jollibee?
 Did you get my point?
 It's **"Survival of the Fittest"** out there.

 In all honesty, I don't give a damn about what people think.
 What I care about is my Runt in here.
 I believe in stories like the **"Ugly Duckling"** and **"Jon Snow's Direwolf"**.
 I believe that the future looks bright for my Runt.
-Lorenzo has his parents, brother, some family members, friends to support and guide him.
+Lorenzo has his parents, brother, some family members, friends to support & guide him.
 We are all confident that Lorenzo will grow up to be a fine, young, and indenpendent man.

 If it doens't turn out that way, and everything goes south... that is all fine by me.
 Lorenzo will still be the most **"Prettiest Runt in the World"** for me!